- What do I need to know about pain control?

 Opioid pain medicines

 These medicines are used alone or with non-opioids to treat moderate to severe pain.
 Opioids are much like natural substances (called endorphins) made by the body to control pain.
-Some work better than others in relieving severe pain.
-These medicines were once made from the opium poppy, but today many are synthetic, that is, they are made by drug companies.
+These medicines were once made from the opium poppy, but today many are synthetic, that is, they’re man-made in a lab.

 Common opioids by generic name